vimallinuxworld13/awscodedeploy/README.md

-# awscodedeploy by VD not muneer
+# awscodedeploy by VD not muneer bye.....

 sudo yum update -y